![]() |

 The phenomenon of blood and water was considered a miracle by Origen.

-Catholics, while accepting the biological reality of blood and water as emanating from the pierced heart and body cavity of Christ, also acknowledge the allegorical interpretation: it represents one of the main key mysteries of the Church, and one of the main themes of the Gospel of Matthew, which is the homoousian interpretation adopted by the First Council of Nicaea, that "Jesus Christ was both true God and true man."
+Catholics, while accepting the biological reality of blood and water as emanating from the pierced heart and body cavity of Christ, also acknowledge the allegorical interpretation: it represents one of the main key mysteries of the Church, and one of the main themes of the Gospel of Matthew, which is the ὁμοιούσιος - 'homoiousian' interpretation adopted by the 'First Council of Nicaea', that "Jesus Christ was both true God and true man."

 The blood symbolizes his humanity, the water his divinity.

-A ceremonial remembrance of this is done when a Catholic priest says Mass: The priest pours a small amount of water into the wine before the consecration, an act which acknowledges Christ's humanity and divinity and recalls the issuance of blood and water from Christ's side on the cross.
+A ceremonial remembrance of this is done when a Catholic priest says Mass: - The priest pours a small amount of water into the wine before the consecration, an act which acknowledges Christ's humanity and divinity and recalls the issuance of blood and water from Christ's side on the cross.

-Saint Faustina Kowalska, a Polish nun whose advocacy and writings led to the establishment of the Divine Mercy devotion, also acknowledged the miraculous nature of the blood and water, explaining that the blood is a symbol of the divine mercy of Christ, while the water is a symbol of His divine compassion and of baptismal waters.
+Saint Faustina Kowalska, a Polish nun, whose advocacy and writings led to the establishment of the 'Divine Mercy' devotion, also acknowledged the miraculous nature of the blood and water, explaining that the blood is a symbol of the divine mercy of Christ, while the water is a symbol of His divine compassion and of baptismal waters.

 Longinus

-| Crucifixion - Jesus is Speared Vittorio Carvelli |
+Crucifixion - Jesus is Speared

-The figure is unnamed in the gospels.
 The Longinus legend further identifies this soldier as the centurion present at the Crucifixion, who testified, "In truth this man was son of God."

 Longinus' legend grew over the years to the point that he was said to have converted to Christianity after the Crucifixion, and he is traditionally venerated as a saint in the Catholic Church, Eastern Orthodox Church, and several other Christian communions.

-No name for this soldier is given in the Gospels; the name Longinus is found in the pseudepigraphal Gospel of Nicodemus that was appended to the apocryphal Acts of Pilate.
-Longinus did not start out as a saint.
+No name for this soldier is given in the Gospels; the name 'Longinus' is found in the pseudepigraphal Gospel of Nicodemus that was appended to the apocryphal Acts of Pilate.

-An early tradition, found in the 4th-century pseudepigraphal "Letter of Herod to Pilate," claims that Longinus suffered for having pierced Jesus, and that he was condemned to a cave where every night a lion came and mauled him until dawn, after which his body healed back to normal, in a pattern that would repeat till the end of time.
+An early tradition, found in the 4th-century pseudepigraphal "Letter of Herod to Pilate," claims that 'Longinus' suffered for having pierced Jesus, and that he was condemned to a cave where every night a lion came and mauled him until dawn, after which his body healed back to normal, in a pattern that would repeat till the end of time.

-The name is probably Latinized from Greek longche (λόγχη), the word used for the lance mentioned in John 19:34.
+The name is probably Latinized from Greek 'longche' (λόγχη), the word used for the lance mentioned in John 19:34.

 It first appears lettered on an illumination of the Crucifixion beside the figure of the soldier holding a spear, written, perhaps contemporaneously, in horizontal Greek letters, Loginos, in the Syriac gospel manuscript illuminated by a certain Rabulas in the year 586, in the Laurentian Library, Florence.

-The spear used is known as the 'Holy Lance', more recently, especially in occult circles as the "Spear of Destiny", which was revered at Jerusalem by the sixth century, though neither the centurion nor the name "Longinus" were invoked in any surviving report.
+The spear used is known as the 'Holy Lance', more recently, especially in occult circles as the "Spear of Destiny", which was revered at Jerusalem by the sixth century, though neither the centurion, nor the name "Longinus" were invoked in any surviving report.

-As the "Lance of Longinus", the spear figures in the legends of Parsifal and the Holy Grail.
+As the "Lance of Longinus", the spear figures in the legends of 'Parsifal' and the 'Holy Grail'.

-In some medieval folklore, e.g., the Golden Legend, the touch of Jesus's blood cures his blindness.
+In some medieval folklore, e.g., 'The Golden Legend', the touch of Jesus's blood cures his blindness.

-Often claimed that the body of Longinus, twice recovered and lost, was asserted to have been found once more at Mantua in 1304, together with the Holy Sponge stained with Christ's blood, wherewith it was told - extending Longinus' role - that Longinus had assisted in cleansing Christ's body when it was taken down from the cross.
+Often claimed that the body of Longinus, twice recovered and lost, was asserted to have been found once more at Mantua in 1304, together with the 'Holy Sponge', stained with Christ's blood, wherewith it was told - extending Longinus' role - that Longinus had assisted in cleansing Christ's body when it was taken down from the cross.

-However, literatures deny any recovery of body.
+However, literature denies any recovery of body.

-There are no documents that support that th relics were divided and have been distributed to Prague and elsewhere, the body taken to the Church of San Agostino in the Vatican at Rome.
-All official guides of Saint Agustine Church in Rome do not even mention of the presence of any tomb associated with Saint Longinus.
+There are no documents that support that the relics were divided and have been distributed to Prague and elsewhere, the body taken to the Church of San Agostino in the Vatican at Rome.

-Furthermore, any modern relics claimed to be dispensed from Rome recently are of little value and could be labelled immediately as fakes.
+Furthermore, any modern relics claimed to be dispensed from Rome recently are of little value, and could be labelled immediately as fakes.

 Present-day Veneration

-Longinus is venerated, generally as a martyr, in the Roman Catholic Church, the Eastern Orthodox Church, and the Armenian Apostolic Church.
-In the Roman Martyrology he is mentioned, without any indication of martyrdom, in the following terms: "At Jerusalem, commemoration of Saint Longinus, who is venerated as the soldier opening the side of the crucified Lord with a lance".
+In the 'Roman Martyrology' he is mentioned, without any indication of martyrdom, in the following terms: "At Jerusalem, commemoration of Saint Longinus, who is venerated as the soldier opening the side of the crucified Lord with a lance".

-His Feast Day is 15 March.
 In the Armenian Apostolic Church, his feast is commemorated on October 22.

 Relics Claimed to be the Holy Lance